dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ```go
   func (c Celsius) String() string { return fmt.Sprintf("%g°C", c) }
 ```
-In this chapter, the first of two on object-oriented programming, we’ll show how to define and use methods effectively.
-We’ll also cover two key principles of object-oriented programming, *encapsulation* and *composition*.
+In this chapter, the first of two on object-oriented programming, we'll show how to define and use methods effectively.
+We'll also cover two key principles of object-oriented programming, *encapsulation* and *composition*.

 ## 6.1.
 Method Declarations

 A method is declared with a variant of the ordinary function declaration in which an extra parameter appears before the function name.
 The parameter attaches the function to the type of that parameter.

-Let’s write our first method in a simple package for plane geometry:
+Let's write our first method in a simple package for plane geometry:
 ```go
 // gopl.io/ch6/geometry
 // Package geometry defines simple types for plane geometry.